 Click here if you would like to get on the schedule

-So make sure you stick around.
-Create your account on the new official Acumatica community site, but keep coming back here to AUGForums.com for the Podcast and tons of great upcoming content on the Acumatica reporting tools.
+Be sure to stick around.
+Create your account on the new official Acumatica community site, but keep coming back here to AUGForums.com for the stuff mentioned above, a focus on the reporting tools, and a commitment to transparency.

 The Not Too Distant Future